protocolwhisper/portal_docs/source/user-vrf-docs.rst

 Getting PRTL
 ------------
 You can obtain PRTL through Portal's web app `faucet <http://faucet.portalcompute.com>`_ or via Portal's API by sending a POST request to http://faucet.portalcompute.com/request.
-There is a daily limit of 100 PRTL per requester.
+Each request gives 100 PRTL.
 You will need a faucet API key in order to authenticate your request.
-For this key, please contact us at support@portalcompute.com.
+For this key, please contact us at contact@portalcompute.com.

 Both the API requires the following information:

-- ``api_key``: The faucet API key

 - ``network``: The name of the testnet (currently, the options are `arbitrum-nitro-goerli` and `optimism-goerli`)

 - ``to_address:`` the destination wallet address to send the PRTL to

+- ``api_key``: The faucet API key

 An example API request is as follows:

 .. code-block::

-    curl -X POST "95.217.75.250:8080/request?api_key=abcdefghijklmnopqrstuvwxyz&to_address=0x123456789deadbeef0123456789deadbeef01234&network=arbitrum-nitro-goerli"
+    curl -X POST "95.217.75.250:8080/request?api_key=YOUR_API_KEY&to_address=0x123456789deadbeef0123456789deadbeef01234&network=arbitrum-nitro-goerli"

-This would transfer 100 PRTL to address ``0x123456789deadbeef0123456789deadbeef01234`` on Arbitrum's Nitro Testnet, assuming the API key ``abcdefghijklmnopqrstuvwxyz`` is valid.
+This would transfer 100 PRTL to address ``0x123456789deadbeef0123456789deadbeef01234`` on Arbitrum's Nitro Testnet, assuming the API key is valid.

 Breaking down the contract
 --------------------------